ussserrr/stm32pio/README.md

     - Python 3.5+
   - For usage:
     - macOS or Linux OS
-    - STM32CubeMX (all recent versions)
+    - STM32CubeMX (all recent versions) with downloaded needed framework (F0, F1, ...).
+Try to generate code in the ordinary way (through the GUI) at least once before running stm32pio
     - Java CLI (probably already installed for STM32CubeMX)
     - PlatformIO CLI (if using from IDE (for example, Atom), run (macOS and Linux) `Menubar -> PlatformIO -> Install Shell Commands`).
 Therefore, currently stm32pio doesn't support Windows due to the lack of PlatformIO CLI.